 "I did not relish this idea.
 I preferred remaining independent.
 Why should I suddenly begin relying on flesh-andblood when all along I had trusted in Hashem and had not been disappointed?
-I argued back but was one against many.
-In the end I gave in and went to the city.
+I argued back but was one against

 "As I traveled along the road, passing over lush green fields, orchards heavy with fruit, vineyards bursting with luscious grapes and cows grazing peacefully at pasture, my faith in Hashem became stronger than ever.
 If He could create such a beautiful world and sustain it, day after day, could He not support me and my family?
 Why must I begin putting my trust in mankind when I could trust Hashem, Who had created all mankind?
-Why should I, not go directly to the source of all life and all livelihood?
-And from the depths of my heart a prayer welled up, 'Hasheml You are the Master of the world, the Sustainer of living things!
+Why should I, not all livelihood?
+And from the depths of thanked him and left. my heart a prayer welled up, 'Hasheml Sustainer of living things!
 Listen to my plea.
 I am in trouble.
 I have lost all of my money and am penniless.
 I cannot continue running my tavern for I cannot buy new merchandise.
 My family tells me to take in a partner.
 But why should I place my trust in a human being who is here today and gone tomorrow?
 Hashem, why can't You be my partner?
 Let me make You an offer.
-We will split everything evenly down the middle.
+We will split everything evenly down "This is only one example.
+Actually, the middle.
 I will give You half of everything I earn.
-Half for You; half for me.
-I will distribute Your half among the poor, among Torah scholars and use my half to support my own family."

-"As soon as I had said these words I
+Half for You; half for available from me.
+I will distribute Your half among your favorite use my half to support my own family."
+"As soon as I had said these words I artscroll.com.

-hard in my pocket.
-I thrust my hand in and there was a coin.
-I knew for sure that it had not been there before.
-How I had searched all of my pockets for every last coin...
+"Tell me more about yourself," the my possessions.
+Nothing remained of felt better.
+Suddenly I felt something my wealth, not even a penny.
+But do hard in my pocket.
+I thrust my hand in you think that I was upset or anxious? and there was a coin.
+I knew for sure Not in the least.
+My family's faith is not that it had not been there before.
+How as strong as mine.
+They kept on press- I had searched all of my pockets for ing me to do something.
+They urged every last coin...
 I looked at it.
-It was pure silver!
-I had never owned such a coin.
-This, then, was the answer to my prayer.
-My business offer had been accepted!
+It was me to go to the nearest city and find pure silver!
+I had never owned such a a businessman willing to invest his coin.
+This, then, was the answer to my money with me and become a partner. prayer.
+My business offer had been ac-

 "I turned the wagon around and went back home.
 When I entered, I tossed the gleaming coin up in the air.
 'Here/ I said.
 'I found a partner for the business.
-This is his first installment."
+This is his first installment.'